SantanuKar43/cron-parser/README.md

 Allows for slash operators like "1/2" to be processed as "1-{last valid value}/2"

+### Features
+- Parses standard UNIX-like cron expressions (minute, hour, day of month, month, day of week)
+- Supports special characters ('*', '-', ',', '/')
+- Outputs all valid values for each of the fields as per given the expression

 ### Dependencies:
 - Java 21 - https://www.oracle.com/java/technologies/downloads/#java21
 - Maven - https://maven.apache.org/download.cgi